-2007/47/EC has added requirements for the required number of technical files to be sampled in Class IIa (device subcategory) and IIb (generic device group).
-Under defined circumstances NBOG 2009-4 allows sampling of files.
+2007/47/EC has added requirements for the required number of technical files to be sampled in Class IIa (at least one representative sample for each device subcategory) and IIb (at least one representative sample for each generic device group).
+Under defined circumstances NBOG 2009-4 allows sampling of files: "this review can be achieved by taking a representative example of design documentation of one or more type(s) of devices from those being manufactured".
+Yet over time the sampling should continue until all documentation ultimately might be reviewed: "As long as there is still a technical documentation not yet reviewed, at least one technical documentation should be sampled each year".